NREL/dgen/docker/README.md

 ### Disabling auto-start for the dGen virtual environment

-By default, logging into the `dgen` container automatically activates the `dgen` virtual environment.
+By default, logging into the `dgen` container automatically activates the `dg3n` Conda environment.
 For ease of use, its recommended to leave this the default.

 To disable this behavior, edit the `docker-compose.yml` file in this directory and set the following environment variable: